qiskit-community/qiskit-alt/Development.md

 those in `./examples/Project.toml` will be available.
 If you want to develop the examples together with the main package, say `qiskit_alt` (or others), then "develop" that package: Activate the examples project, then do `Pkg.develop(path="/path/to/dev/qiskit_alt")`.

+### Compiling a system image

+* The code is "exercised" during compilation by running the test suites of some of the included packages.
+Code paths that are exercised during compilation will suffer no delay in the future, just like statically compiled libraries.
+More test suites and exercise scripts can be included in the compilation.
+And more Julia code can be moved from `qiskit_alt` into compiled modules.

+* "compilation" has different meanings in Julia.
+Code is always precompiled and cached in a `.ji` file.
+What happens during precompilation is described [here](https://julialang.org/blog/2021/01/precompile_tutorial/).
+But, this is not the kind of compilation we are considering here.

 ### Notes